ericelliott/credential/README.md

 The hash should be sufficiently long not just to prevent an attack from a single machine, but to prevent an attack from a large cluster of machines.

 Worms targeting vulnerable versions of popular website platforms such as WordPress and Drupal have become common.
-Once such a worm takes control of a website and installs its payload, it can recruit all of the site's traffic into a JavaScript botnet, and, among other things, use visitor CPU power to crack hundreds of thousands of hashes per second from stolen password databases which fail to implement the security precautions outlined here.
+Once such a worm takes control of a website and installs its payload, it can recruit all of the site's traffic into a JavaScript botnet, and, among other things, use visitor CPU power to crack stolen password databases which fail to implement the security precautions outlined here.

 There are botnets that exist today with [over 90,000 nodes](http://www.forbes.com/sites/anthonykosner/2013/04/13/wordpress-under-attack-how-to-avoid-the-coming-botnet/).
 Such botnets could crack MD5 password hashes at a rate of nine billion per second.